DeLaSalleUniversity-Manila/artificialneuralnetworkapplicationproject-sidneytan/README.md

 **_update_**

-Yes Php5 as it is less than Patel's minimum requirement stated in the book "Stock Futures: Strategies for Profiting from Stock Futures".
+Yes, 5 Php is insignificant as it is less than Patel's minimum requirement stated in the book "Stock Futures: Strategies for Profiting from Stock Futures".